First-Year Students' Guide

 How to get started

-- Students with a strong high school background are encouraged to take either the 141/151 in Winter or 142/151 sequence in Fall.
-In order to ensure that students maximize their potential for success, the physics and astronomy department has found, in most cases, it is not recommended that a student skip the introductory sequence, even if the student has taken a strong AP or IB physics course.
+Students with a strong high school physics background are encouraged to take Physics 144 in Winter Term.
+In order to ensure that students maximize their potential for success, the physics and astronomy department has found, in most cases, it is not recommended that a student skip the introductory sequence, even if the student has taken a strong AP or IB course.
 Although some of the content may be similar to what students have seen in high school classes, the department finds that there are additional benefits that students gain from taking introductory physics at Carleton, including experience working collegially with other potential majors on problem sets and labs, as well as gaining a familiarity with the expectations of our department.

-- Pre-med students are required to take 2 full terms of physics (with labs).
-The topics covered in Physics 131, 153, and 165 are the most relevant for those wishing to take the MCAT, but pre-med students are not limited to those courses in the physics sequence.
+Pre-med students are required to take 2 full terms of physics (with labs).
+The topics covered in Physics 145 and Physics 165 are the most relevant for those wishing to take the MCAT, but pre-med students are not limited to those courses in the sequence.

-Students are encouraged to discuss their potential physics schedule with any faculty member in physics and astronomy.
-Students interested in pursuing graduate studies in astrophysics will find a physics/astronomy major will provide excellent preparation.
+Students are encouraged to discuss their potential schedule with any faculty member in physics and astronomy.
+Students interested in pursuing graduate studies in astronomy, astrophysics and most forms of engineering will find a physics/astronomy major will provide excellent preparation.